 Memberships “Young Academy for Cultures and Societies Research” (YAC)

-The Freiburg Postdoctoral Academy (FPA) invites early career researchers from various disciplines to apply for 10 memberships in the newly launched Young Academy for Cultures and Societies Research (YAC).
-The programme, running from October 2025 to September 2028, focuses on the topic “The Good Life – What Makes a Good Society” and offers individual and group research budgets, networking opportunities, and project support.
+he Freiburg Postdoctoral Academy (FPA) invites early career researchers from various disciplines to apply for 1 membership in the Young Academy for Cultures and Societies Research (YAC).
+The programme, running until September 2028, focuses on the topic “The Good Life – What Makes a Good Society” and offers individual and group research budgets, networking opportunities, and project support.
 Eligible applicants should have 2 to 6 years of post-doctoral experience, a strong interest in and commitment to interdisciplinary research, and an outstanding academic track record.

 Topic: The Good Life – What Makes a Good Society

-The University of Freiburg (UFR) is one of Germany’s oldest universities and one of its leading research and teaching institutions (with approx. 25,000 students from more than 100 nations).
-It offers a broad spectrum of disciplines, structured in three key research areas: Cultures and Societies in Space and Time, Pathways to Sustainability, and Signals of Life.
 The Freiburg Postdoctoral Academy (FPA) is a newly established structure at the University of Freiburg.
-Located at the Freiburg Institute for Advanced Research (FRIAS), the FPA aims to bring exceptional young scientists from Freiburg and the world together in order to foster cross-disciplinary dialogue, research cooperation, and to promote career opportunities.
+Located at the Freiburg Institute for Advanced Research (FRIAS) and related to the University’s Key Research Areas, the FPA aims to bring exceptional young scientists from Freiburg and the world together in order to foster cross-disciplinary dialogue, research cooperation, and to promote career opportunities.

-The FPA’s first pillar, the Young Academy for Sustainability Research (YAS), entered its second phase in 2024.
-It is funded by the Eva Mayr-Stihl Foundation and was established in 2021.
-The second pillar is now being launched at FRIAS, the Young Academy for Cultures and Societies Research (YAC), which represents the key research area Cultures and Societies in Space and Time.
-The YAC is directed at distinguished postdoctoral researchers (5 international researchers and 5 researchers from Freiburg) and offers individual and group budgets, peer mentoring, and project support.
+The FPA’s first pillar, the Young Academy for Sustainability Research (YAS) was established in 2021.
+The second pillar, the Young Academy for Cultures and Societies Research (YAC), which represents the key research area Languages of Knowledge started in October 2025 with 4 members from Freiburg and 6 external members.
+The YAC is directed at distinguished postdoctoral researchers and offers individual and group budgets, peer mentoring, and project support.
 It aims to provide an institutional structure to foster interdisciplinary cooperation, creative freedom, and international networks.
-The call is subject to budget approval.

 Research Fields

-The call is open to applications by early career researchers from various disciplines (especially cultural studies, humanities, law, theologies, and social sciences) and cultural backgrounds interested in the topic:
+The call is open to applications by early career researchers working at the University of Freiburg, from various disciplines (especially cultural studies, humanities, law, theologies, and social sciences) and cultural backgrounds interested in the topic:

 Eligibility Criteria